 First and current laws: 1922 (employees' health insurance), implemented in 1927; 1938 (national health insurance); and 1982 (medical system for the elderly), implemented in 1983.

-National health insurance: All persons residing in Japan not covered under the employees' health insurance program.
+National health insurance: Residents of Japan up to age 75 and not covered under the employees' health insurance program.

 Special national health insurance societies provide coverage for certain occupations.